-Bradley LeCroy completed his seventh year as an assistant coach and second as the assistant head coach with the Tiger program in 2014.
-He is in his second stint, as he served as a volunteer assistant coach at Clemson from 2003-05.
-LeCroy (pronounced luh-CROY) also serves as recruiting coordinator along with duties as hitters and outfielders coach.
+Bradley LeCroy is in his ninth year as an assistant coach with the Tiger program in 2016.
+He is in his second stint in Tigertown, as he served as a volunteer assistant coach at Clemson from 2003-05.
+LeCroy (pronounced luh-CROY) also serves as recruiting coordinator along with duties as hitters and infielders coach.

 LeCroy’s 2012 recruiting class (2013 newcomers) was rated No. 5 in the nation by Collegiate Baseball, while his 2013 recruiting class (2014 newcomers) was rated No. 16 in the nation by Baseball America.
 That was a big reason LeCroy was rated as the ninth-best assistant coach in the nation by Baseball America prior to the 2013 season.

 Five position players earned All-ACC honors in 2015, including First-Team All-ACC catcher Chris Okey.
 Okey also earned first-team All-America honors, while freshman Reed Rohlman was a third-team All-American after leading the team in batting average (.356).
 As a team, the Tigers were third in the ACC in batting average.

 The 2014 team saw five of its nine position players again earn All-ACC honors under LeCroy’s tutelage.
 Steve Wilkerson received Second-Team All-ACC honors for the third year in a row after hitting .317 with six homers, 18 doubles and 42 RBIs.
 Tyler Krieger also earned All-ACC honors after leading the team in batting average (.338), while Steven Duggar had a team-high 25 steals.

 In 2013, LeCroy’s hitters combined for an ACC-high 111 steals, most by the Tigers since 2000.
 Shane Kennedy and Wilkerson earned All-ACC honors, while Duggar was named a freshman All-American.